 This eclipse is expected to be the longest in US history, since 1806, with the line of totality crossing many major cities.

-When northern Mexico and Canada are added, it will be the most widely watched "full moon" in North America ever, visible to 40 million people, including 32 million U.S. citizens.
+When northern Mexico and Canada are added, it will be the most widely watched "full moon" in North America ever, visible to 40 million people, including 32 million US citizens.

 The race for the Masters championship this year takes place from April 11 to 14.
-The organizers have announced the preliminary list of players, including Tiger Woods as a former champion (five times, most recently in 2019).
+The organizers have announced the preliminary list of competitors, including Tiger Woods as a former champion (five times, most recently in 2019).
 However, Woods has not confirmed his participation.
 Last year, Jon Rahm won the Masters at -12.

 National Emblem